Adam Le Fondre: Hibernian

 Le Fondre signed a one-year contract with Scottish Premiership club Hibernian on 16 June 2023.
 He was released by the club in June 2024, after scoring five goals in 30 appearances during the 2023–24 season.

 FC United of Manchester

 In July 2024 Le Fondre began training with FC United of Manchester.
 Having featured in several pre-season games a formal contract offer was made to sign for the club and represent them in the Northern Premier League for the 2024–25 season.
 On 1 August 2024, it was confirmed by the club that Le Fondre had accepted the contract offer after "finding the clubs ambition matched his own".

 Other roles in football

 In October 2024, Le Fondre was appointed as a video scout for City Football Group.
 He also makes occasional appearances as a public speaker.

 Personal life

 Le Fondre attended Offerton School.
+He is also known by the nicknames ALF or, subsequently, Alfie, derived from his initials.
 He is a lifelong Manchester United fan and he cites his heroes as Eric Cantona and Ole Gunnar Solskjær.
-His second cousin Kian plays for the Burnley Academy having originally been in the Bolton Wanderers Academy.
+His second cousin Kian played in the academies of Bolton Wanderers and Burnley and subsequently dropped into non-league football.